International Agricultural Law and Organizations –

 Conclusion

 International agricultural law is a rapidly evolving body of law.
-It is significantly influenced by an evolution of general international law and its institutes, as well as by an increasing role of international organizations related to agriculture and food.
+It is significantly influenced by an evolution of general international law and its institutions, as well as by an increasing role of international organizations related to agriculture and food.
 Further, it is a complicated area of law because of the significant overlap between national versus world interests and international trade-related issues versus human rights and environmental issues in agriculture.
 However, the contemporary international legal system is developing a wide variety of both institutional and alternative dispute resolution and enforcement mechanisms to resolve disputes.
 With continued globalization and as the international system continues to evolve, it will become more important to every aspect of agriculture.
 As such, this knowledge is essential to everyone from producers to processors and from importers/exporters to governments.